omics-datascience/BioAPI/README.md

     - `enrichment_metrics`: .
       - `p_value`: Hypergeometric p-value after correction for multiple testing.
       - `intersection_size`: The number of genes in the query that are annotated to the corresponding term.
-      - `effective_domain_size`: The total number of genes "in the universe " which is used as one of the four parameters for the hypergeometric probability function of statistical significance.
+      - `effective_domain_size`: The total number of genes "in the universe" which is used as one of the four parameters for the hypergeometric probability function of statistical significance.
       - `query_size`: The number of genes that were included in the query.
       - `term_size`: The number of genes that are annotated to the term.
       - `precision`: The proportion of genes in the input list that are annotated to the function.
 Defined as intersection_size/query_size.